Arceveti/SM64-v2/README.md

 # SM64v2
 **AFTER CLONING THE REPO, CHECK OUT THE `include/config.h` FILE BEFORE ANYTHING ELSE!
 IT THERE'S A LOT OF STUFF IN THIS REPO THAT CAN BE TOGGLED THERE.**

+NOTE: HMC crashes when entering via debug level select unless there is input on the first frame (?).
+This seems to be caused by Swoops as the crash does not occur when they are removed.
+This crash is also present on the upstream repositories.

 This repo needs gcc in order to be able to build it.
 To install it, run `sudo apt install gcc-mips-linux-gnu`

 This is a fork of HackerSM64 by Reonu, with the following additional features, fixes, and optimizations (patches marked with `*` are toggleable in `config.h`):